• Skip to main content

 Simmer butter, shallots, wine, herbs and salt and pepper and bring to a boil.

-3. Add the mussels to the broth and cover with a lid and cook the mussels until they just open up, about 5 minutes.
-If there are any closed mussels, discard those.
+2. Steam the Mussels: Add the mussels to the pot, cover with a lid, and cook until the mussels just open, about 5-7 minutes.
+Discard any mussels that remain closed.

-4. Turn off the heat and serve the mussels in wide bowls.
-Use a ladle to pour wine and herb sauce over the mussels.
-Garnish with chopped parsley and serve with crusty French bread for dipping.
+3. Serve: Transfer the mussels to wide bowls.
+Ladle the white wine sauce over the top, garnish with chopped parsley, and serve immediately with crusty French bread for dipping.

 French style mussels steamed with butter and herbs.